 About campaign budgets

-AdWords lets you set an average daily budget for your campaigns, with the flexibility to change them at any time.
-Your daily budget is the average amount that you’d like to spend each day over the course of the month.
+AdWords lets you set an average daily budget for your campaigns, with the flexibility to change it at any time.
+Your daily budget is the average amount you’d like to spend each day over the course of the month.

 While your spend may vary each day, you won’t pay more than your monthly charging limit, which is the daily budget you set, multiplied by the average number of days in a month.
 On days when your ads are likely to get you more traffic, you may spend up to 2 times your average daily budget.
 Those days are balanced by days when your spend is below your daily budget.

 If you’re creating a campaign with a specific start and end date, you can also set a total budget for the entire duration of the campaign.
 Campaign total budgets are currently available for video campaigns only.

 This article explains how to decide on your daily budget, when to use a campaign total budget, and how budget changes take effect.

 How to decide on a daily budget

 With AdWords, you choose a daily budget for each campaign based on your advertising goals and the general amount you're comfortable spending each day.